caiobacode/Animate-Timer/README.md

 MineTimer!

-Consists in a simple timer
+Consists in a simple timer.

-Developed in React/Javascript
+Developed in React/Javascript.

+If you wanna see the aplication you can open the app in this link minecraft-timer.vercel.app

 -------------------------